-Brent has a Virtual School who is responsible for supporting all LAC with their academic progression and identifying educational provision.
+Brent has a Virtual School, which is responsible for supporting all Looked After Children with their academic progression and identifying educational provision.

-Brent also offers specific health support for children who are looked after, and our LAC nurses are co-located at Brent Civic Centre.
+Brent also offers specific health support for children who are looked after.

-Carers should speak to their assessing or supervising social workers if they would like support with these areas.
+Carers should speak to their assessing or supervising Social Workers if they would like support with the health needs of the children in their care.

-Post SGO / CAO
+for children cared for under SGO / CAO

 Children in SGO or CAO arrangements should receive education and health support from their schools and local health provisions.
-If carers are having difficulty in accessing support in these areas, Brent Social Care is available to advocate and support families to be able to access the universal community supports which should be available to them.
-Please contact the Adoption and Post Permanency Team for this support/information.
+If carers are having difficulty in accessing support in these areas, Brent Social Care is available to advocate and support families to be able to access the universal community supports, which should be available to them by contacting Brent's Regional Adoption Agency, Adopt London West.

-Special Guardians and Child Arrangement Order carers should also be aware that children in their care may very well be entitled to additional funding via a Pupil Premium(for educational purposes).
-If you think that the child that you are caring requires additional support which could be funded via the Pupil Premium, please speak to the child's school in the first instance.
+Special guardians and Child Arrangement Order carers should also be aware that children in their care may very well be entitled to additional funding via a Pupil Premium (for educational purposes).
+If you think that the child that you are caring for requires additional support which could be funded via the Pupil Premium, please speak to the child's school in the first instance.